 Illustration 5 - Google Sheets available events

-As can be seen in illustrations 4 and 5, the events available for Google Calendar are different from the events available for Google Sheets and their integration will depend on the needs of the end user.
+, the events available for Google Calendar are different from the events available for Google Sheets and their integration will depend on the needs of the end user.

 3. Once the required event is selected (for the practical case, when a new event is created in Google Calendar), we will proceed to the next step in which authentication will be performed in the selected service, in this case Google.